Symplectic billiards for pairs of polygons

+In \cite{Schwartz_Symplectic_tiling} Schwartz introduced a version of tiling billiards stemming from the symplectic reflection rule.

+There are several motivations to extend the definition of symplectic billiards from one billiard table to a pair of tables.
+It was already recognized in \cite{Albers_Tabachnikov_Introducing_symplectic_billiards} that the even and odd parts of a symplectic billiard trajectory separately have interesting properties.
+For instance, recording the even / odd parts of a symplectic billiard trajectory in two copies of the table exhibits hidden symmetries, see the proof of Theorems 8 and 9 in \cite{Albers_Tabachnikov_Introducing_symplectic_billiards}.
+This is exactly symplectic billiards on two copies of the same table.
+Allowing a pair of (in general different) tables is a natural generalization as we will explain below.

+Another motivation comes from Minkowski billiards, first studied by Gutkin--Tabachnikov in \cite{Gutkin_Tabachnikov_Billiards_in_Finsler}, i.e.~billiards where the reflection rule on the ``table'' is with respect to a Minkowski metric, that is, a Finsler metric which is constant.
+Thus a Minkowski metric is described by one ``unit ball''.
+Minkowski billiards has a very symmetric description where the role of the table and that of the unit ball are interchangeable, see Definition 2.9, Remark 2.10 and Figure 1 in the article \cite{Artstein_Avidan_Ostrover_Bounds_for_Minkowski_billiard} by Artstein-Avidan--Ostrover.

+Finally, if one considers symplectic billiards on an arbitrary table in $\R^2$ together with the standard unit disk (as second table) then it turns out that the induced map on the arbitrary table is simply Euclidean billiards.
+In other words, Euclidean billiards is a very special case of symplectic billiards on a pair of tables.
+This observation will be pursued in future work.

-Here, we present a new point of view on symplectic billiards which lends itself naturally to the extension to pairs of possibly non-convex polygons (and smooth curves).
-This works verbatim in the higher dimensional case but is outside the scope of this article.
+The above reasons motivated us to extend the definition of symplectic billiards to pairs of tables.
+At the same time we explore an extension to non-convex tables.
+This new point of view allows us to systematically prove certain experimentally made observations from \cite{Albers_Banhatti_Sadlo_Schwartz_Tabachnikov_2025} but also to construct many interesting new examples.
+The definition for pairs of tables and non-convex polygons works verbatim in the higher dimensional case but is outside the scope of this article.